 Shelton Capital Management first kicked off operations in 1985.
 It formed as a limited partnership (LP) under Claifornia law.
 However, its main base of business is in Denver, Colorado.
 It’s owned by RFS Inc., which in turn is owned by a family trust.
 Stephen C. Rogers serves as the firm’s current CEO and co-trustee to the family trust.

-Shelton Capital Management has no set minimum account size for most of its investment advisory services.
-One exception is its wrap fee program, which typically requires at least $100,000 investments from new clients.
+Shelton Capital Management minimum account sizes range from $100,000 to $1,000,000, depending the investment strategy.
 The firm or affiliates will determine minimum account requirements on a case-by-case basis.

 Services Offered by Shelton Capital Management

 Shelton Capital Management primarily delivers investment advisory services through separately managed account programs.
 It may provide investment advice directly to the client’s account or serve as a sub-advisor to an investment account sponsored by a different financial services entity.

 In addition, the firm can extend its services to ERISA plans and non-ERISA accounts.